BryanH/Force-Category/README.md

 Force Categories is a Wordpress plugin that affects an author's posts with respect to categories.
 Every post by a specific author can be:

-1. Forced to belong to one or more specified categories
+1. Forced to belong to one or more specified categories (custom taxonomies)
-1. Prevented from belonging to one or more specified categories
+1. Prevented from belonging to one or more specified categories (custom taxonomies)

+Default taxonomies:
+* Featured
+* Voices
+* Main Well

+Additional taxonomies are added as custom to the particular blog (e.g., "More Energy News")

 ## Target environment
 This plugin is designed to be used on a multi-author blog (where you allow multiple authors and/or contributors to write posts).